Israelgrs/Israelgrs/README.md

-- 🔭 I’m currently working at Haistack.ai as Software Engineer
+- 🔭 I’m currently working at Ploomes as Software Engineer
 - :books: I'm currently learning more about Javascript, NodeJS, Docker and Docker compose